determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-keras-ug.rst

 class that inherits :class:`~determined.keras.TFKerasTrial` and specify it as the entrypoint in the :doc:`experiment configuration </reference/training/experiment-config-reference>`.

-To learn about this API, you can start by reading the trial definitions from the following examples:
+To learn about this API, you can start by reading the trial definitions from the following example:

--  :download:`Fashion MNIST example </examples/fashion_mnist_tf_keras.tgz>`
 -  :download:`CIFAR-10 example </examples/cifar10_tf_keras.tgz>`

 ***********